Pylons/pyramid/docs/narr/hybrid.rst

 ~~~~~~~~~~~~~~~~~

 An application that uses :term:`url dispatch` exclusively to map URLs
-to code will usually exlusively have declarations like this within
+to code will usually exclusively have declarations like this within
 their ``configure.zcml`` file:

 .. code-block:: xml